 Any kitchen sink sprayer that is showing any signs of breakdown should be replaced as soon as possible.
 Doing so will help minimize water damage and the inconvenience of being without your sprayer.
-If you’re not a do-it-yourself homeowner, give Nick’s Plumbing and Air Conditioning a call for a free estimate on a sprayer installation.
+If you’re not a do-it-yourself homeowner, give Nick’s Plumbing and Air Conditioning a call for a cost evaluation on a sprayer installation.

 Feeling Brave.
 Ready to Install a Sink Sprayer by Myself!

 You’re going to need to grab a few tools for the job; an adjustable wrench, a pair of slip-joint pliers, a utility knife, and a flat- and Philips-head screwdriver plumber’s tape.